Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

 - Cluster placement groups should be used for highest performance.
 They offer no HA and very little resilience
 - Considerations for cluster placement groups:
     - We can not span AZs, the AZ is locked when the first instance is launching
-    - We can span VPC peers, but this will impact performance negatively
+    - We can span VPC peers, but this will impact performance in a negative way
     - Cluster placement groups are not supported for every instance type
     - *Recommended*: use the same type of instances and launch them at the same time
+    - *Recommended*: launch instances at the same tme
     - Cluster placement groups offer 10 Gbps for single stream performance

 ### Spread Placement Groups